popraf/optimo/README.md

         }
         ```

-* Check Book Availability by ISBN
+* Check Book Availability by Book PK
-    * Endpoint: /api/books/< isbn >/availability
+    * Endpoint: /api/books/< pk:int >/check_availability
     * Method: GET
+    * Description: Check availability of a book across internal and external libraries by PK from main system.

+* Search Book by ISBN
+    * Endpoint: /api/books/search_by_isbn/?isbn=< isbn >
+    * Method: GET
-    * Description: Check the availability of a book across different libraries using its ISBN.
+    * Description: Check availability of a book in main system using its ISBN.
+    * Query Params: isbn

 * Book Management
     * List Books